4W4I5/Semester-8-Notes/Entre/Sessional 2 Prep/Sessional 2 Prep Notes.md

 	- **Customer Discovery**: Focuses more on deeply understanding the individual pain points of potential customers to avoid creating something that no one wants.

 ## Trivia
+- Q: Definitions
+	- Market: Set of potential customers that have common needs/wants and might reference each other during a purchase
+	- First Target Market: Early adopter subset of the market, these are guaranteed customers
+	- Comparable: Companies with similar attributes, competition
+	- Addressable Market: Market that needs your product and the kind that you can reach out to
+	- Total Available Market: Addressable + cant reach but can use your product (i.e. might use a free tier)
+	- Customer Discovery:
+	- Market Research
 - Q: List 3 components of an idea
 	- Team
 	- Product